lepture/authlib/docs/flask/1/authorization-server.rst

 client credentials, and token combinations.
 Authlib Flask integration has a built-in validation with cache.

-If cache is not available, developers can use a database, here is an exmaple of using SQLAlchemy::
+If cache is not available, developers can use a database, here is an example of using SQLAlchemy::

     class TimestampNonce(db.Model):